tomas-bzdusek/research-website/content/publication/engineering-topology-in-waveguide-arrays/index.md

 ---
-title: "Engineering topology in waveguide arrays"
+title: "Engineering symmetry-protected topological states in waveguide arrays"
 publication_types:
   - "3"
 authors:
   - Lavi K. Upreti
-publication_short: arXiv:2603.01769 (2026)
+publication_short: Phys.
+Rev. B 114, 105129 (2026)
 abstract: The topological classification of a system depends on the discrete symmetries of its Hamiltonian.
 In Floquet photonic waveguide arrays, the abstract symmetries of the Altland--Zirnbauer (AZ) scheme -- chiral, particle-hole, and time-reversal (for photonics, z-reversal) -- arise from structural properties of the lattice, yet a systematic correspondence has not been established.
 Here, we illustrate this correspondence for a simpler system of one-dimensional waveguide arrays with real coupling coefficients, showing how bipartite structure and z-reflection symmetry alone determine the whole AZ class.
 We further demonstrate that non-bipartite networks -- lacking conventional particle-hole symmetry, chiral symmetry, and z-reversal symmetry -- can nonetheless support topologically protected boundary states at quasienergy $\varepsilon = \pi$, even in one dimension.
 The protecting symmetry -- <i>shifted</i>-particle-hole symmetry -- applies equally to higher-dimensional Floquet waveguides.
 draft: false
 featured: true